-The Art of War, compiled more than 2,000 years ago by a Chinese philosopher and warrior named Sun Tzu, (2001), (??008) is still today the most influential strategy book in today's world of business and world politics.
+The Art of War, compiled more than 2,000 years ago by a Chinese philosopher and warrior named Sun Tzu, (2001), (2008) is still today the most influential strategy book in today's world of business and world politics.
 Sun Tzu perceived that war required study and analysis, his work is the first known attempt to plan and execute military operations on a long-term rational basis, his principles have been adopted in different post-Cold War scenarios since 1945 in Japan, Korea, Vietnam, Laos, Cambodia and, above all, it is an instrument to understand China's foreign policy during the cold war periods of the 20th and 21st centuries.

 Among the business strategies that emerged in the 50s, a series of lectures by Edward Deming, a statesman, professor and founder of Total Quality, Ignored by American corporations, went to Japan in 1950 at the age of 49 and taught Japanese administrators, engineers, and scientists how to produce quality, the development of the main theories on Total Quality by Japanese authors was formalized: Ishikawa, Kaoru (1985).
-Total Quality Management (abbreviated TQM, from English Total Quality Management).
+Total Quality Management (abbreviated TQM, from English Total Management).

-From the perspective of Eastern religions: Hinduism, Confucianism, Taoism, Buddhism and Zen, as exposed by their compilers or creators: Pantajali, Buddha, Lao Tse, Confucius, Chuang-Tzè and the great Zen masters, we are all nature.
-The good, the bad, the black, the white, the unfair or the fair are Manichean expressions; good or evil only exist in the head of those who think so.
 Some of the constants that appear in the new recipes for organizational change are highly linked work teams, a greater degree of decentralization in increasingly flatter structures, less hierarchical, remuneration systems with multiple benefits and greater job security, etc. The engine that pushes towards change is learning.
 Organizations must change due to competitive pressures and the need to adapt to the structural change that affects the entire economy and each of the sectors.